JustinMountain/personal-blog/projects/wip-docker-container-notes.md

 ---
-title: ''
+title: 'Docker Container Notes'
 featured: 'no'
-published: 'no'
+published: '2025-01-15'
-updated: ''
+updated: '2025-02-05'
 repo: ''
-category: ''
+category: 'documentation'
-tags: ''
+tags: 'docker, homelab, selfhosting'
-excerpt: ''
+excerpt: 'This is where I keep notes about specific docker containers that do not (yet) require/deserve their own page.'
 excerpt2: ''
 thumbnail: ''
 thumbnail-alt: ''